jonnyleealas/401-Reads/journal/props-state.md

     - This is called one way data flow
     If there was a component inside a child container child 1 can send state into child 2 that is inside.
 ```

+# Changing stat within a functions
+- To change the state of a child within a container.
+C1 must pass the change functions to a container below it.
+- App.js must send down the functions to change to its children.

+# React server
+- Kinda requires a server
+- When its deployed to a service the service runs it on its own web server.

+# react app commands
+npm start
+    Starts the development server.

+  npm run build
+    Bundles the app into static files for production.

+  npm test
+    Starts the test runner.

+  npm run eject
+    Removes this tool and copies build dependencies, configuration files
+    and scripts into the app directory.
+If you do this, you can’t go back!

+We suggest that you begin by typing:

+  cd props-state
+  npm start